 What differentiates you from other Health Coaches?

 This is my favorite question.
 There are a lot of people out there offering dietary and healthy living advice.
 But not all of them “walk their talk.”
-Not only do I practice what I preach, but I’ve been doing this for fifteen years and I know there are no quick fixes nor does the same approach work for everyone.
+Not only do I practice what I preach, but I’ve been doing this for eighteen years and I know there are no quick fixes nor does the same approach work for everyone.
 Healthy living is not something you “do” for a few weeks or months.
 It is a balanced approach to living, of which only a portion of it is related to food and what you put in your body.
 I found happiness and created the life I dreamed of by not only learning to eat healthy, whole foods, but also incorporating my love for the outdoors into my activities and workouts and structuring my time to prioritize what is most important.

 If there was one thing that you would recommend to clients who want to start improving their diet and life, what would it be?